ggc-itec/ioexp-jni/README.md

 ###Creating DLL in Visual Studio
+Using the wizard, create a `Win32` project and select `DLL` as its application type.

 Once the header file is generate using `javah`, the next step is to include this header file in your Visual Studio project.
 On the **Solutions Tab**, right click on the **Included Files** folder and add the generated header file as an existing item.